He3lixxx/ddm/ddm-pc/README.md

 to the number of workers you want to start (probably 12 * 20 = 240).

 #### General note
-We think that this implementation gives optimal performance for any input data that could realistically be encountered, although you can artificially craft input files that will take longer to process than actually necessary (e.g. if the alphabet only allows N distinct passwords
+We think that this algorithm gives optimal performance for any input data that could realistically be encountered, although you can artificially craft input files that will take longer to process than actually necessary (e.g. if the alphabet only allows N distinct passwords